panwaraman3031/Healthcare_Support_Database/README.md

 To achieve the goals stated in mission statement, the client wants some specific objectives to be fulfilled.
 One or two queries are written to achieve each objective.

-**Objective: Health records can be accessed easily by all its users.**
+**Objective 1: Health records can be accessed easily by all its users.**

 Sub-objective: Search PatientID using first and last name